collective/collective.traceview/README.rst

  * Portal Catalog searches
  * Chameleon ZPT engine

-It also adds tags to the HTML header and footer to instrument Traceview Real User Monitoring (RUM), so you'll get metrics about user network connectivity and how long time your site takes to render inside the browsers of the real users.
+It also adds tags to the HTML header and footer to instrument TraceView Real User Monitoring (RUM), so you'll get metrics about user network connectivity and how long time your site takes to render inside the browsers of the real users.

 Requirements
 ============

-You need a Traceview account, Traceview installed on the Plone server.
-And then the Traceview Python oboe library must be installed with the same Python that runs Plone.
+You need a TraceView account, TraceView installed on the Plone server.
+And then the TraceView Python oboe library must be installed with the same Python that runs Plone.

 collective.traceview has been tested with Plone 4.